zetavg/chromium-website/site/blink/launching-features/index.md

 #### Step 6: Prepare to Ship {:#new-feature-prepare-to-ship}

-By this stage, you need to have a complete specification available that matches what you have implemented, and you should have given the TAG at least a month to comment on that specification.
+By this stage, you need to have a complete specification available that matches what you have implemented, and you should have given the TAG and [other browser vendors](https://bit.ly/blink-signals) at least a month to comment on that specification.
 If you are a Googler you should get a final spec review from your [spec mentor](/blink/spec-mentors), and discuss options for moving your spec to a final standardization venue.
 You should get final signoff